Eddie Cahill: Personal life

 Cahill married his longtime girlfriend Nikki Uberti in Los Angeles on July 12, 2009.
 Uberti is a makeup artist, former model, and ex-wife of photographer Terry Richardson.
-The couple have a son born in 2009.
+The couple have a son who was born in 2009.

 On his right shoulder Cahill has a tattoo of his wife's name in a heart with an arrow through it and a swallow on top.

 Cahill is an avid New York Rangers hockey fan and wrote an NHL Celeb Blog for three seasons.